Hardikbalwani/TextUtilitities1/README.md

 - **Text Analysis:** Count the number of characters, words, and paragraphs in a given text.
 - **Case Conversion:** Convert text between uppercase, lowercase, title case, and sentence case.
-- **Lorem Ipsum Generator:** Generate placeholder text for use in design mockups and layout testing.

 ## 3. Installation and Setup